Plan Canada CEO, Rosemary McCarney in Burkina Faso for Food Crisis Update

 Rosemary can provide reports on the crisis and its impact; updates on humanitarian response in Burkina Faso and other response underway across West Africa; insights about impending risks and evolving conflicts; and can highlight the needs of the people in the region.
 Rosemary can also talk in more detail about the cyclical nature of drought, the impact it has on children and the challenges Plan and other aid organizations now face in addressing this crisis.

-Up to 1.5 million children under five are at risk of acute malnutrition as the food crisis in the Sahel region of West Africa unfolds, and more than 18 million people, almost half of whom are children, are at risk from hunger.
+More than 1.5 million children under five are suffering from acute malnutrition as the food crisis in the Sahel region of West Africa unfolds, and more than 18 million people, almost half of whom are children, are at risk from hunger.
 Without immediate and continued support from the international community, the Sahel food and refugee crisis threatens to claim hundreds of thousands of lives.

 About Plan Canada